WahyuIndG/college-development/README.md

 # college-development
-repo that contain any thing according to college development program
+repo that contain any things according to college development program